103rd Expeditionary Sustainment Command

-The 103rd Expeditionary Sustainment Command (ESC) is a subordinate command of 79th Theater Sustainment Command (United States).
-The 103rd Sustainment Command (Expeditionary) is located on the Fort Des Moines Joint Reserve Complex in Des Moines, Iowa.
+The 103rd Expeditionary Sustainment Command (103 ESC) is a subordinate command of 79th Theater Sustainment Command (United States).
+The 103rd Expeditionary Sustainment Command is located on the Fort Des Moines Joint Reserve Complex in Des Moines, Iowa.
 The command comprises 62 subordinate units and has command and control of almost 6,000 Army Reserve Soldiers throughout the midwestern United States to include locations in Iowa, Minnesota, Wisconsin, Michigan and Illinois.
-The 103rd Sustainment Command (Expeditionary) provides trained and ready forces in support of global contingency operations.
+The 103rd Expeditionary Sustainment Command provides trained and ready forces in support of global contingency operations.
 On order, the 103rd ESC is prepared to deploy and provide command and control to all assigned, attached, and operationally controlled units and will provide sustainment planning, guidance and support to forces in the area of operations.

-Subordinate units
+Organization

-As of 2018 the following units are subordinated to the 103rd Sustainment Command (Expeditionary):
+The 103rd Expeditionary Sustainment Command is a subordinate unit of the 79th Theater Sustainment Command.
+As of January 2026 the command consists of the following units: